 Great question!
 When I did my student teaching at Ann Arbor Huron High School I found to my dismay that a lot of students weren't interested in learning(and they made it difficult for others to learn and extremely difficult for me as a classroom teacher).
-I said to myself(at least I don't think I said it out loud, LOL) "If students don't want to be here then neither do I. I only choose to teach students who are willing to make the effort.
-They don't have to be great at math but as long as they have a willingness to improve and work at it I'm happy to help."
+I made the decision that I only wanted to work with students who actually wanted to learn.
+They don't have to be great at math but as long as they have a willingness to improve and work at it I'm happy to help.
 So long story short, I passed all my certifications, received my degree in secondary education from the University of Michigan but at the present time I only work individually or with small groups of students as a private tutor.

 How did you get into tutoring?

 There is a retired Detroit public school teacher named Mrs. Sweet who gave me my first regular opportunity to work individually with students.
 She ran 4 tutoring centers in the area that no longer exist.
 I once asked her, "After 30 years as a teacher, what is your secret?"
 She told me, "When students do something correctly praise them to the stars!"
 I've always remembered this and she is one of the people I credit with helping me to be a good tutor.

 This is kind of a funny one because I'm not sure how to take this or where people are going with this one : ) I'm engaged to be married.
 No date set yet.

 I have lived in the Rochester/Rochester Hills area for many years.
 My fiancee and I recently bought a house in Rochester Hills.

 This is a funny one too!
 Remember Doogie Howser, M.D.?
 It was a T.V. show about a child prodigy who became a doctor at a young age and on the show nobody could believe that here was this kid who was treating patients.
 Anyhow, people always wondered how old he was.
 If you remember the show then you'll have a clue of my age.